gemmaellis16/yoga-project/README.md

     * GitHub is used to store the projects code after being pushed from Git.

 1. [Balsamiq](https://balsamiq.com/)
-    * Balsamiq was used to create the wireframes during the design process.
+    * Balsamiq was used to create the wireframes during design ideas.

 [Back to top](#framework-libraries-&-programmes-used)

 ### **Testing**

-The W3C Markup Validator and W3C CSS Validator services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator were used to validate every page of the project to ensure there were no errors in the code.

 * [W3C Markup Validator](https://validator.w3.org/#validate_by_input) - [Results]()